Unlock the Value of Data Science: Make or Break?

 Fraud Detection

-A widely-known application is Fraud Detection.
-Traditional fraud detection uses rule-based models that identify unusual transactions.
-But unfortunately, these models often flag legal transactions based on “broken rules” when millions of transactions co-occur.
+A widely known application is Fraud Detection.
+Traditional fraud detection uses rule-based models to identify unusual transactions.
+Unfortunately, these models often flag legal transactions based on “broken rules” when millions of transactions co-occur.
 By contrast, machine learning creates algorithms that process large datasets with many variables to find hidden correlations between user behaviour and the likelihood of fraudulent actions.

 Let me give a real-life example.
 A few years back, I had a Citi Bank Credit Card.
 One day, suddenly, I noticed two transactions of one dollar each in just one minute.
 I received the message that these transactions had been attempted, and the bank system blocked them automatically.
 Later, I called customer care and discovered that those transactions were fraud attempts from a remote location abroad.